 Skip to main content

 pflow is a workflow compiler for AI agents.
-Your agent reasons through a task once, pflow compiles it into a workflow, and that workflow runs instantly forever after - no re-planning, no repeated costs.
+Your agent reasons through a task once, pflow compiles it into a workflow, and that workflow runs instantly forever after — no re-planning, no repeated costs.
+Like shell scripts, but for AI operations.

 The problem